UT Arlington Mavericks women's basketball: Team history

 The Mavericks began their first year of play in the 1972–73 season in the Association for Intercollegiate Athletics for Women.
-Legendary coach Jody Conradt joined the Mavericks in their second year and was head coach for three years.
-When all women’s sports joined the NCAA and began play in the same conferences as the men’s sports, UTA began competing in the Southland Conference in 1982–83.
-Since that time, they have won three regular season titles and two tournament titles.
-They have finished as the regular season runner-up four times and been the tournament runner-up twice.
+Legendary coach Jody Conradt joined the Mavericks in their second year, and was head coach for three years.

+When all women's sports joined the NCAA and began play in the same conferences as the men's sports, UTA began competing in the Southland Conference in 1982–83.
+Since then, they have won three regular season titles and two tournament titles.
+They have finished as the regular season runner-up four times and have been the tournament runner-up twice.

-UTA joined the Western Athletic Conference for the 2012–13 season.
-It was a short stint as UTA joined the Sun Belt Conference July 1, 2013.
+UTA joined the Western Athletic Conference (rebranded as the United Athletic Conference in July 2026) for the 2012–13 season.
+It was a short stint, as UTA joined the Sun Belt Conference July 1, 2013.
 After nine athletic seasons, UTA rejoined the WAC on July 1, 2023.

 Facilities

-Until February 2012, the Mavericks played at Texas Hall, which is a 3,300-seat theater on the campus.
+Until February 2012, the Mavericks played at Texas Hall, a 3,300-seat theater on the campus.
 The teams played on the stage, and fans could watch the game from either the theater seats or the bleacher section.

 A new arena called the College Park Center with a seating capacity of 7,000 hosted the final four regular-season home games for the team in 2012.
 The facility is located on the eastern side of the campus along with new housing, parking, and retail developments.

-The Mavericks did not initially have a home court advantage at CPC as UTA sported a 24–39 record at the end of the 2015–16 season.
+The Mavericks did not initially have a home court advantage at CPC, as UTA sported a 24–39 record at the end of the 2015–16 season.
 Since then, the team has made a CPC a much harder place to visit, posting winning home records every year since then, 72–23 overall.
 As of the conclusion of the 2022–23 season, UTA is 96–62, a winning percentage of .608.

 Coaches

 The Mavericks have had 10 coaches, listed below, in their 51-year history.
 Shereka Wright is the current coach.
-Her first full season began in October, 2020.
-She is currently in her fifth season as the Mavericks's head coach.
+Her first full season began in October 2020.
+She is currently in her sixth season as the Mavericks's head coach.